-• Courses required for Chemistry major: 13 (B.A.), 16 (B.S.)

-- Courses required for the Biochemistry major: 16 (B.S.) - Math prerequisite (not counted in major): Math 127 - Math requirement: Math 128, 129 - Capstone requirement for Chemistry: Departmental Proficiency Examination and CHEM 449 or the Professional Semester - Capstone requirement for Biochemistry: Departmental Proficiency Examination and BIO 447, CHEM 449, or the Professional Semester - Minor: Chemistry
+- Courses required for Chemistry major: 13 (B.A.), 16 (B.S.) (not including zero or 1 credit courses) - Courses required for the Biochemistry major: 16 (B.S.) (not including zero or 1 credit courses) - Math prerequisite (not counted in major): MATH 127 - Capstone requirement for Chemistry: Departmental Proficiency Examination and CHEM 449 or the Professional Semester - Capstone requirement for Biochemistry: Departmental Proficiency Examination and BIO 447, CHEM 449, or the Professional Semester - Minor: Chemistry